The iPhone may be the best learning tool ever created.

 Learn a Language:

-1. Duolingo – Duolingo is my favourite tool for language learning.
+1. Duolingo – Duolingo is my favorite tool for language learning.
 They make the difficult process of learning vocabulary and grammar fun and engaging using learning gamification.
 They currently support English, Spanish, French, German, Italian and Portuguese.

 2. Memrise – Use “mems”, which are fun and imaginative ways to remember a word or phrase to learn whatever your heart desires.
 This app will help you make those new words stick in your memory banks.